jepegit/cellpy/docs/tutorials/getting_started_tutorial.rst

 ==================================================================

 This tutorial will help you getting started with ``cellpy`` and tries to give you a step-by-step recipe.
-The information in this tutorial can also (most likely) be found elsewhere.
-For the novice users, jump directly to chapter 1.2.

 How to install ``cellpy`` - the minimalistic explanation
 --------------------------------------------------------